awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-client.md

      + [LeaveGroup\(\)](realtime-sdk-csharp-ref-actions.md#realtime-sdk-csharp-ref-actions-leavegroup)

 1. Set up event handlers for the client callbacks as needed\.
 See [Realtime Servers Client API \(C\#\) Reference: Asynchronous Callbacks](realtime-sdk-csharp-ref-callbacks.md)\.

+When working with Realtime fleets that have TLS certificate generation enabled, the server is automatically authenticated using the TLS certificate\.
+TCP and UDP traffic is encrypted in flight to provide transport layer security\.
+TCP traffic is encrypted using TLS 1\.2, and UDP traffic is encrypted using DTLS 1\.2\.

 ## Game Client Examples<a name="realtime-client-examples"></a>